SifonFelipe/PyRenamer/README.md

 It will ask you to enter the data

 ```
-Enter the path of your directory:
+Enter the path of your directory (you can use ./ (relative path) or ~/ (absolute path):
-/path/to/photos
+/path/to/photos/or/files/

 Enter the prefix of the files (photo, backup, etc):
 image